vikash-ftw/Hyperledger-Fabric-v2/README.md

     - Run _npm install_ (Node version must be v20.14)
     - Now Run _npm run start_ (start our node server)
-    - If all goes well without any error while server start then check out -
-    - Check out './organizations/clientOrg/app/identity' folder container waller identities for admin and user
-    - Newly created user identity using fabric CA will be used to invoke chaincode on our network.

 13. Now our client app is ready to handle request and invoke chaincode -> Now test the controllers by hitting request to the server